Crucial tests of macrorealist and semi-classical gravity models with freely falling mesoscopic nanospheres: Self-gravitation only.

-Several trajectories generated with the help of our algorithm are plotted in figure \ref{fig1}.
+Several trajectories generated with the help of our algorithm are plotted in figure \ref{fig2}.
 The horizontal line in this figure represents a Gaussian ground state of the harmonic effective potential mimicking the self-interaction of a Gaussian CMWF, as explained above.
-It can be shown \cite{CDW} that if the initial spread is smaller than half the spread of the bound state, kinetic energy dominates self-gravitational energy, resulting in a positive total energy, which forces the (spread of the) CMWF to escape to infinity, as seen in figure 1.
+It can be shown \cite{CDW} that if the initial spread is smaller than half the spread of the bound state, kinetic energy dominates self-gravitational energy, resulting in a positive total energy, which forces the (spread of the) CMWF to escape to infinity, as seen in figure \ref{fig2}.
 Breather-type solutions appear when the initial spread of the CMWF is such that the particle is trapped by its own potential.

 We also validated our numerical scheme by comparing it to other numerical solutions, such as those obtained by Giulini and Gro{\ss}ardt \cite{Giulini} and also to those obtained by van Meter \cite{vanMeter} for the integro-differential S-N equation \eqref{NS} in the region $\sqrt{<r^2>}>2R$ (the single particle regime).
-We observed a rather good qualitative agreement (in the sense of footnote \ref{grossiard}) between the predictions made from both approaches, which is perhaps not that amazing as the numerical CMWF solutions of equation \eqref{NS} considered in \cite{Giulini,vanMeter} have a quasi-Gaussian shape.
+We observed a rather good qualitative agreement (in the sense of footnote \ref{grossiard-foot}) between the predictions made from both approaches, which is perhaps not that amazing as the numerical CMWF solutions of equation \eqref{NS} considered in \cite{Giulini,vanMeter} have a quasi-Gaussian shape.

-It is straightforward to analytically estimate the spread of the bound states of the system of equations (\ref{TD23},\ref{TD2},\ref{TD3}) (that is, of the static solutions for which free diffusion exactly compensates the self-gravitational force, as given by $dA/dt=0$) in the extreme regimes\footnote{In general however, i.e. outside the two extreme regimes $\sqrt{<r^2>}\ll 2R$ and $\sqrt{<r^2>}\gg 2R$, the width of the bound state has to be obtained numerically, as explained in \cite{CDW}.} $\sqrt{<r^2>}\ll 2R$ and $\sqrt{<r^2>}\gg 2R$.
+It is straightforward to analytically estimate the spread of the bound states of the system of equations (\ref{TD23},\ref{TD2},\ref{TD3}) (that is, of the static solutions for which free diffusion exactly compensates the self-gravitational force, as given by $dA/dt=0$) in the extreme regimes $\sqrt{<r^2>}\ll 2R$ and $\sqrt{<r^2>}\gg 2R$.
 In the regime $\sqrt{<r^2>}\ll 2R$ we find \cite{CDW} in agreement with Di\'osi's (rough) predicted value $({\hbar^2\over GM^3})^{{1\over 4}}R^{{3\over 4}}$ \cite{diosi84}.
 There is also good qualitative agreement with the results obtained by more sophisticated methods in the regime $\sqrt{<r^2>}\gg 2R$, where we find \cite{CDW}

 in agreement with the approximated value of the extent of the ground state given in \cite{Giulini}, which is estimated at twice the so-called Lieb radius $\frac{\hbar^2}{GM^3}$ \cite{Lieb}.